-Document Formats and Filtering
+3.2.2 Document Formats and Filtering

-Formatted documents such as Microsoft Word and PDF must be filtered to text to be indexed.
-The type of filtering the system uses is determined by the FILTER preference type.
+To index formatted documents, such as Microsoft Word and PDF, you must filter them to text.
+The FILTER preference type determines the type of filtering that the system uses.
 By default, the system uses the AUTO_FILTER filter type, which automatically detects the format of your documents and filters them to text.

 Oracle Text can index most formats.
-Oracle Text can also index columns that contain documents with mixed formats.
+It can also index columns that contain mixed-format documents.